phillxnet/rockstor-doc/interface/docker-based-rock-ons/immich.rst

 Try importing a large (10k+ files) external library, then follow the system temperature and responsiveness.

-If no overheating is happening after 20 minutes or so, then you're done!
+If no sustained high temperatures are seen after 20 minutes or so, then you're done!

 Otherwise, go to *Administration* > *Jobs* to see what is happening, then adapt the settings under the **Manage Concurrency** link on the top-left.